rhyolight/nupic.geospatial/README.md

 ### Loading your own data

 Use `./run.py <path/to/input>` to run data you've downloaded from the simulator (described above) through the system.
 This script will automatically create sequences base on the timing of the input rows.
 If you don't want this behavior, you can negate it with the `--manual-sequence` option.

+You can also enable "time of day" encoding with the `--time-encoders` option.